 Step Three: Secure Your Own Financing

-The F&I (finance and insurance office) is where the lion’s share of a dealerships profit is made.
+The F&I (finance and insurance office) is where the lion’s share of a dealership’s profit is made.
 In this office, you will have to navigate interest rates, payments, terms, additional services, and warranties.
 Unless you put miles on your car for business or you are purchasing a car that will cost a lot to repair (and you intend to keep it longer than the warranty lasts), extended warranties are usually not a good value.
 When it comes to vehicle financing, you can generally do better on interest by selecting your own creditor unless the manufacturer is offering a lower APR.
 Keep in mind that the .99% APR offers only go to the top 10% of those who are the FICO score elite, chances are good that you will not qualify.
 The credit life insurance that dealers offer is more expensive than raising your regular insurance premium by twenty thousand dollars to cover this expense.
-And don’t forget to go to USAA to see if you qualify for great insurance at a great price.
+And don’t forget to research the price of insurance on your new car so you can afford both the payment and the insurance.

-By following my own advice, I talked to David Cardoza, my sales representative and I was able to:
+By following my own advice, I talked to my sales representative and I was able to:

 - Negotiate the best price on the vehicle.